K. Kamaraj: Legacy

 Kamaraj spent most of his career in politics and did not spend much time on relationships and family.
 Kamaraj was known for his simplicity and integrity.
-He followed Gandhian principles, wore a simple Khadi shirt and dhoti and was often referred to as Black Gandhi by the people.
+He followed Gandhian principles, wore a simple khadi shirt and dhoti and was often referred to as Black Gandhi by the people.
 He ate a simple meal and refused special privileges.
 During his tenure as Chief Minister, when the municipality of Virudhunagar provided a direct water connection to his house, Kamarajar ordered it to be disconnected immediately as he did not want any special privileges and opined that public agencies should serve the public and not private individuals.
 He often refused police protection and security, determining it as waste of public resources.
-Kamaraj did not own any property and had a mere ₹130 of money, two pairs of sandals, four pair of shirts and dhotis apart from a few books in his possession when he died.
+Kamaraj did not own any property and had a mere ₹130, two pairs of sandals, four pairs of shirts and dhotis apart from a few books in his possession when he died.

 He was a man of action who believed that any goal could be realized through the correct means and is often referred to as Karma Veerar (man of action) and Perunthalaivar (great or tall leader) in Tamil.
-Former Vice-president of the United States Hubert Humphrey, referred to Kamaraj as one of the greatest political leaders in all the countries.
+Hubert Humphrey, former Vice President of the United States, referred to Kamaraj as one of the greatest political leaders in all the world.
 Though he lacked a formal higher education, he showed good intelligence, intuitiveness and understanding of human nature, which led to him being called by the epithet of Padikkatha Methai (uneducated genius).

 In 1976, Kamaraj was posthumously awarded Bharat Ratna, India's highest civilian honor.
-In 2004, Government of India issued special commemorative coins of ₹ 100 and ₹ 5 denomination to mark the centenary celebrations of him.
+In 2004, Government of India issued special commemorative coins of ₹100 and ₹5 denomination to mark the centenary celebrations of his birth.

 Many public places, roads and buildings are named after Kamaraj.
-Madurai University is renamed as Madurai Kamaraj University in his honor.
+Madurai University was renamed as Madurai Kamaraj University in his honor.
 The old domestic terminal of Chennai International Airport is named "Kamaraj Terminal".
-The port at Ennore in North Chennai has been named as Kamarajar Port Limited.
+The port at Ennore in North Chennai has been named Kamarajar Port Limited.
 The railway station at Maraimalai Nagar, a municipality south of Chennai, is named as Maraimalai Nagar Kamarajar Railway Station.
 Major roads bearing his name include the North Parade Road in Bengaluru, Marina Beach Road in Chennai, and Parliament Road in New Delhi.
-There are many statues dedicated to him across India including at Parliament of India in New Delhi and the Marina Beach facade in Chennai to honor him.
+There are many statues dedicated to him across India including at the Parliament of India in New Delhi and the Marina Beach facade in Chennai to honor him.

+Popular culture

-In 2004, a Tamil-language film titled Kamaraj was made based on the life history of Kamaraj.
+In 2004, a Tamil film titled Kamaraj was released, based on Kamaraj's life.